SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/05-Table-Relationships.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Related Tables

 We split the data and introduce relationships between the tables to avoid repeating information.

 This is the idea behind the relational database concept.

 We have separate, carefully designed, unique lists of data, and we relate them to each other by using their unique identifiers - **primary keys**.

-In the example below in the first table we have **user_id** as a **primary key**, first name, last name of the customer and the date of registration.
+In the example below in the first table, we have **user_id** as a **primary key**, first name, last name of the customer, and the date of registration.

 [image assetsSrc="Introduction-To-Databases(9).png" /]

-For the emails we have a separate table where we use **user_id** from the customer table as a **foreign key**.
+For the emails, we have a separate table where we use **user_id** from the customer table as a **foreign key**.

-Connection is done via a **foreign key** in one table pointing to a **primary key** in another table.
+The Connection is done via a **foreign key** in one table pointing to a **primary key** in another table.

 [image assetsSrc="Introduction-To-Databases(10).png" /]

 [/slide]

-[slide]
+[slide hideTitle]

 # Entry Relationship Model